m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/test/mockito/mockito.md

 ### Argument Matcher

+This feature increases flexibility for method stubbing.
+It's useful when we are not interested in the values of arguments or when we want to define a return value for range of arguments.
 There are some methods like any(), anyLong(), etc. That we can use in our verify statement.

+`Mockito.when(repository.save(any(Pirate.class))).thenReturn((Pirate) pirate.setId(1L).setUuid(UUID.randomUUID()));`

 `verify(mockObject, times(2)).delete(any(InputType.class))`

+> When we are mocking an object which takes several arguments we can use argument matchers for all of them, It is
+> essential to use argument matcher for all arguments or if we want to specify one of them precisely we can use
+> `eq()` and pass the value to it otherwise test will fail.

 ## Behavior Driven Mockito